RobertsLab/resources/docs/klone_Installing-Programs.md

 `/gscratch/srlab/gitrepos/RobertsLab/code/apptainer_definition_files/srlab-bioinformatics-container.def`

 - To minimize conflicts, please _do not_ modify the git repo on Klone (other than using `git pull` to update the repo).
-Any changes should be made on your own computer or on GitHub.
+Any changes should be made on your own computer or on GitHub, and then pulled to Klone.

 # Building containers